lunatech-labs/lunatech-beginner-quarkus-course/slides/02-getting-started.md

 * Fix the error, show people that no restart is needed
 * Show the Dev UI
 * Start the generation of the native executable!
 (Already, because it takes time!)

-## Why Quarkus exists

-* *Developer Joy*
-* Supersonic Subatomic
-* Unifies Imperative & Reactive
-* Best of breed libraries and frameworks

-Note:
-At this slide, we explain _developer joy_ only:
-* Zero config (note there is no config file yet in this hello world app!).
-Show the config of the Dev UI, so people see how easy it is to lookup all possible configuration options.
-* Live reload (already shown)
-* Standards (Jax-RS in this example)
-* Unified config (we'll see this later, everything in one config file)
-* Streamlined code (a lot of stuff works out of the box, but you can fall back to full framework capabilitis when needed)
-* No hassle native executable generation (show the results, and run the native image.
-Highlight startup time!)

-Explain that in the coming two days, we will dive deeper into each of these to fully grasp what they mean and why they are important.

 ## Hello World in Quarkus